HOW TO DESIGN AN INTELLIGENT YOGA SEQUENCE

 Balance and proprioception can overlap, but they each present their own challenges, so I count those as separate features.

 So choose a peak posture.
-For today, let’s work with Dancer Pose (Natarajasana), because Dancer Pose requires a few different anatomical elements.
+For today, let’s work with Dancer Pose (Natarajasana), because it requires a few different anatomical elements.

-In my 200 hour and 300 hour trainings, we go into much more specificity of many yoga poses- covering anatomy, biomechanics, and technique.
-To clarify, the 200 hour training is designed for yogis looking to deepen their practice and learn the skillsets for teaching yoga.
+In my 200 hour and 300 hour trainings, we go into much more specificity of many yoga poses — covering anatomy, biomechanics, and technique.
+To clarify, the 200 hour training is designed for yogis looking to deepen their practice and learn the skill sets for teaching yoga.
 The 300 hour training, on the other hand, is for certified yoga teachers looking to certify at the 500 hour level.
-In this training, you wish to develop a masterful understanding of the body, as it relates to the yoga practice, and attain highest level skillsets as a teacher (200 hour + 300 Hour = 500 Hour Certified).
+In this training, you wish to both develop a masterful understanding of the body as it relates to the yoga practice and attain highest-level skill sets as a teacher (200 hour + 300 hour = 500 hour certified).

 So let’s think about Dancer Pose.
 If you’re an anatomy geek like me, you may already be thinking about what makes this posture challenging for some and accessible for others.
 To assess this, we need to look at which muscles are lengthening and which will require flexibility.
-If you are a yoga teacher already, this will likely be familiar because typically you learn this at the 200 hour level.
-In my 300 hour training, we go a step further and consider required strength, as well as actions, techniques and bio mechanics.
+If you are a yoga teacher already, this will likely be familiar: typically, you learn this at the 200 hour level.
+In my 300 hour training, we go a step further and consider the required strength as well as actions, techniques, and biomechanics.
 To keep things simple, I won’t be diving into all these avenues here.
 My intention is to convey the structure of an intelligent yoga sequence.
 Once you understand the structure, it can be applied to all aspects of the physical practice.

 300 HOUR ONLINE TEACHER TRAINING